Logarithmic Derivations of Adjoint Discriminants: Introduction

-The second ingredient is the \textit{braid arrangement} of type $G$ given by intersecting $\Delta$ with a Cartan subalgebra $\fh \subset \fg$.
-The Weyl group $W$ of $G$ acts on $\fh$ by reflections about the hyperplanes $H_\alpha$, where $\alpha$ ranges in the set $\Phi^+$ of positive roots in the root system $\Phi$ of $\fg$.
-A fundamental fact is that $\Delta|_\fh = \delta$, with $\sqrt{\delta}=(-1)^{|\Phi^+|} \Pi_{\alpha \in \Phi^+} \delta_\alpha$, where $\delta_\alpha$ is a linear equation of the hyperplane $H_\alpha$.
-The \textit{remarkable formula of Kostant, Macdonald, Shapiro and Steinberg} (KMSS), referring to work of Shapiro and \cite{konstant:principal, macdonald, steinberg:finite}, asserts that the braid arrangement is free with generators sitting in degrees equal to the exponents.
-This is related to the topology of the complement in $\mathbb{C}^n$ of the arrangement, which is a $K(\pi,1)$ space of the corresponding Artin-Tits group of type $G$, see \cite{fox-neuwirth} and \cite{bessis} for complex reflection groups.
-Terao showed in \cite{Terao} that the Poincaré polynomial of the complement of a free central affine arrangement with generators of degree $(d_1,\ldots,d_n)$ equals $\Pi_{i=1}^n(1+td_i)$, recovering a formula of Orlik and Solomon, \cite{orlik-solomon:unitary} and extended the KMSS to unitary reflection groups, see \cite{terao:unitary}.
+The second ingredient is the \textit{braid (or Weyl) arrangement} of type $G$ obtained by intersecting $\Delta$ with a Cartan subalgebra $\fh \subset \fg$.
+The Weyl group $W$ of $G$ acts on $\fh$ by reflections about the hyperplanes $H_\alpha$, where $\alpha$ ranges in the set $\Phi^+$ of positive roots of the root system $\Phi$ of $\fg$.

+A fundamental fact is that $\Delta|_\fh = \delta$, with $\sqrt{\delta}= \Pi_{\alpha \in \Phi^+} \delta_\alpha$, where $\delta_\alpha$ is a linear equation defining the hyperplane $H_\alpha$.
+The \textit{remarkable formula of Kostant, Macdonald, Shapiro and Steinberg} (KMSS), referring to work of Shapiro and \cite{kostant:principal, macdonald, steinberg:finite}, asserts that the braid arrangement is free with generators sitting in degrees equal to the exponents.
+This is related to the topology of the complement in $\mathbb{C}^n$ of the arrangement, which is a $K(\pi,1)$ space of the corresponding Artin-Tits group of type $G$, see \cite{fox-neuwirth}.
+Terao showed in \cite{Terao} that the Poincaré polynomial of the complement of a free central affine arrangement with generators of degree $(d_1,\ldots,d_n)$ equals $\Pi_{i=1}^n(1+td_i)$, recovering a formula of Orlik and Solomon (see \cite{orlik-solomon:unitary}).
 A free basis of $\Der_\bS(-\log(\delta))$ is given by the \textit{Saito matrix}, which can be explicitly described as follows (see e.g. \cite{Yos, saito:uniformization}).
-Writing $f_1,\ldots,f_n \in \bS$ for a free basis of $\bS^W$ with $\deg(f_i)=e_i$ for $i=1,\ldots,n$, one has
+Writing $(f_1,\ldots,f_n) \in \bS^n$ for a free basis of $\bS^W$, with $\deg(f_i)=e_i$ for $i=1,\ldots,n$, one has